Activision: Mediagenic (1988–1991)

 In 1989, after several years of losses, Activision closed down the Infocom studios, extending to only 11 of the 26 employees an offer to relocate to Activision's Silicon Valley headquarters.
 Five of them accepted this offer.

 Notably during this time, Mediagenic was known to have worked on the early version of a football game that was the basis for Joe Montana Football.
 Sega of America's Michael Katz had been able to get Sega to pay Mediagenic around early 1990 to develop this into the branded version after securing the rights to Joe Montana's name, but was unaware of internal troubles that had been going on within the company, which had left the state of the game mostly unfinished.
 Katz and Sega were forced to take the incomplete game to Electronic Arts, which had been developing its own John Madden Football series for personal computers, to complete the game.

 During this period Mediagenic, via Activision, secured the rights to distribute games from Cyan Worlds.
 The first game published by Activision from Cyan was The Manhole, on CD-ROM for personal computers, the first major game distributed in this format.

 Purchase by Bobby Kotick (1991–1997)

 Davis' management of Mediagenic failed to produce a profitable company; in 1991, Mediagenic reported a loss of on only of revenue and had over in debt.
 This debt included a penalty against Mediagenic in May 1990 after losing patent infringement lawsuits filed against it by Magnavox over the similarities of Activision's games to Magnavox's patents.
-Cyan severed their contract with Activision, and turned to Broderbund for publishing, including what became one of the most significant computer games of the 1990s, Myst.
+Cyan severed its contract with Activision, and turned to Broderbund for publishing, including what became one of the most significant computer games of the 1990s, Myst.